digitalstuart/kerry-online-farmers-market/README.md

 ## UX

-The landing page has a very clear and prominent website heading, with a bold and attractive background image that makes it clear what the site is about.
+The landing page has a very clear website heading, with a bold and attractive background image that makes it clear what the site is about.

 It also has two prominent calls to action - **'Login to buy'** or **'Login to sell**'.
 The website's two key pieces of functionality are clearly stated to the customer.